DL-J3X/MTurk-Info/README.md

 Information for MTurk workers.

-This study was part of a study on speech synthesis systems.
+This was part of a study on speech synthesis systems.

 For updates, recordings, and other related files please check back at this repository.